 When considering the stability of a random pattern $\xi^\mu$ under $S$ or $T$ in the above setting, we need to check whether $ T_i(\xi^\mu)= \xi_i^\mu $ holds for any $i$.
 Now

-I.e. we have a signal term of strength $d(i)$, the degree of vertex $i$, (given by the first summand on the right hand side of the above equation) and a random noise term.
+That is, we have a signal term of strength $d(i)$, the degree of vertex $i$ (given by the first summand on the right-hand side of the above equation) and a random noise term.
 The first observation is that the network topology enters via the degrees of the nodes.
-Indeed in such a simple setup -- the stability of stored information -- the minimum degree of the vertices is clearly decisive to compute the models's storage capacity : in the case where a vertex $i$ has a small degree, the noise term will exceed the signal term, except for a very small number of stored patterns.
-However, it seems to be obvious that also global aspects, e.g. whether or not the graph is connected, must play a role.
-This is confirmed, if we are setting up a Hopfield model on graph $G$ consisting of a complete graph $K_m$ (on the vertices $1, \ldots, m$) and the graph $K_{N-m}$ on the vertices $m+1, \ldots, N$ with $\log N \ll m \ll N$ and if we assume that these two subgraphs are disconnected or just connected by one arc.
+Indeed in such a simple setup -- the stability of stored information -- the minimum degree of the vertices is clearly decisive to compute the models's storage capacity: in the case where a vertex $i$ has a small degree, the noise term will exceed the signal term, except for a very small number of stored patterns.
+However, it seems to be obvious that also global aspects, for example, whether or not the graph is connected, must play a role.
+This is confirmed if we are setting up a Hopfield model on graph $G$ consisting of a complete graph $K_m$ (on the vertices $1, \ldots, m$) and the graph $K_{N-m}$ on the vertices $m+1, \ldots, N$ with $\log N \ll m \ll N$ and if we assume that these two subgraphs are disconnected or just connected by one arc.
 Each of the vertices thus has at least degree $m$ and it can be computed along the lines of \cite{MPRV} or \cite{Petritis} that at least $\frac{m}{2 \log N}$ patterns can be stored as fixed points of the dynamics.
-However, if we try to store one pattern, e.g. $\xi^1$ with $\xi_i^1=1$ for all $i=1, \ldots, N$, and start with a corrupted input $\tilde \xi^1$ with
+However, if we try to store one pattern, for example, $\xi^1$ with $\xi_i^1=1$ for all $i=1, \ldots, N$, and start with a corrupted input $\tilde\xi^1$ with

 we see that